hettoo/wsw-race/README.md

 ## New changes

+* Color- and case-insensitive name associations for records.
 * Weapon information is now saved when saving a position.
 * Allow loading prerace-saved positions in prerace.
 * Added setting a speed for the saved position (only in practicemode).